Blog

 147 days in Arenac County

-Growing Tips for Bitter Melon in Arenac County
+Growing Tips for Arenac County

 Start seeds indoors 4 weeks before last frost.
 Provide a trellis for climbing.
 Harvest fruits while still green and firm.
 Reduce bitterness by salting sliced fruit before cooking.